nasa-jpl/ION-DTN/gh-pages/docs/ION-Quick-Start-Guide.md

 This command tells ION running in host A to send 3 bundles from EID 2.2 to EID 3.2, which is waiting for data (per bpcounter command.)
 And each bundle should be 10,000 bytes in size.

 Why use the "-" sign in front of the size parameter?
 It's not a typo.
 The "-" indicates that bpdriver should keep sending bundles without waiting for any response from the receiver.
-The feature where bpdriver waits for the receiver is available in BPv6 but no longer part of BPv7.

 When the test completed, you should see output indicating that all the data were sent, how many bundles were transmitted/received, and at what rate.

 Please note that on the sending side the transmission may appear to be almost instantaneous.
 That is because bpdriver, as an application, is pushing data into bundle protocol which has the ability to rate buffer the data.
 So as soon as the bpdriver application pushes all data into the local bundle protocol agent, it considers the transmission completed and it will report a very high throughput value, one that is far above the contact graph's data rate limit.
 This is not an error; it simple report the throughput as experienced by the sending application, knowing that the data has not yet delivered fully to the destination.

 Throughput reported by bpcounter, on the other hand, is quite accurate if a large number of bundles are sent.
-To accurately measure the time it takes to send the bundles, bpdriver program will send a "pilot" bundle just before sending the test data to signals to the bpcounter program to run its throughput calculation timer.
-This allows the user to run bpcounter and not haveing to worry about immediately send all the bundles in order to produce an accurate throughput measurement.
+To accurately measure the time it takes to send the bundles, the bpdriver program will send a "pilot" bundle just before sending the test data to signal to the bpcounter program to run its throughput calculation timer.
+This allows the user to run bpcounter and not have to worry about immediately sending all the bundles in order to produce an accurate throughput measurement.

 If you want to emulate the action of a constant rate source, instead of having bpdriver pushing all data as fast as possible, then you can use the 'i' option to specify a data rate throttle in bits per second.